RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 .. figure:: Figures/htmltree.png
+  :alt: A tree diagram of the different HTML elements and tags from the above code that shows the parent-child relationship between those elements and tags.

 So, what we need to do is look at the page as a whole and see if we can find a pattern that will allow us to find the two items we are interested in.
 In newer